marco-fiumara/learning-python-projects/Rock-Paper-Scissors/README.md

 The custom options must consist of an odd number, and will be put into a format where a selected option will loose to half the other options, and will beat the other half.

-An example of this is the following:
+An example of this can be found [here](https://i.stack.imgur.com/xgoX1.jpg)

-[diagram]: https://i.stack.imgur.com/xgoX1.jpg "Complex options diagram"